gallenc/solent2Public/workup/experimental/session2/README.md

       out.write("        <p>the time is ");
       out.print( new Date() );
 ```
-We can see how tomcat turns the jsp into servlet code and includes any code which we have written between the <% %> escape characters
+We can see how tomcat turns the jsp into servlet code and includes any code which we have written between the <% %> escape characters.

 ## Example servlet generated from JSP
 ```